Rosario Robles

+Career

-Her term in office was highly controversial for an intensive media campaign in her government promoting her personal image, the high cost of which raised corruption concerns, and for introducing her political allies to entrepreneur Carlos Ahumada, who videotaped himself giving large cash quantities to the former politician Rene Bejarano.
+Her term in office was highly controversial for an intensive media campaign in her government promoting her personal image, the high cost of which raised corruption concerns, and for introducing her political allies to entrepreneur Carlos Ahumada, who videotaped himself giving large amounts of cash to the politician René Bejarano.
 The scandals caused a major crisis for her party, the Partido de la Revolución Democrática (PRD).
 As a result, she subsequently resigned from the party.
-Carlos Ahumada was imprisoned, and Rene Bejarano is still free and active in politics via his wife Dolores Padierna.
+Carlos Ahumada was imprisoned, and René Bejarano is still free and active in politics via his wife Dolores Padierna.

 Her successor as chief executive of the Federal District was Andrés Manuel López Obrador, of the same party who left after inconformity with the path the party was taking, and went into forming the MORENA party.

 In 2005 she announced her intentions to run for the same office, although it is unclear under which party she would run, as her political image was affected by the videoscandals of that year.
 In the event, the election passed by without her participation.

 In 2014 she announced that social help of the "Oportunidades" social program of SEDESOL will not be increased for mothers with more than three children, she said that the mothers have children to get more money from the program.
-This was criticized by the left-wing parties, even though they support family planning and women's rights, including abortion.
+This was criticized by left-wing parties.

-Robles was arrested on 8 August, 2019 and charged with stealing MXN$4,6 billion (US$250,000,000).
-She faces seven years in prison.